believe that the key to combatting global warming involves the use of renewable

 Our use of renewable materials enables us to contribute to the development of a low-carbon economy.
 Trees in sustainably managed forests absorb carbon dioxide (CO2) from the atmosphere and together with wood-based products act as carbon sinks.
 Our products help our customers and society at large to reduce CO2 emissions by providing low-carbon alternatives to solutions based on fossil fuels and other non-renewable materials.

 Stora Enso welcomes the Paris climate agreement as an important milestone in sustainable global development.
+In December 2017, as the first forest products company, the Science Based Targets initiative approved our ambitious targets to address significant emissions along our value chain.
 The European Union's Emissions Trading System (ETS) brings additional opportunities and challenges to the forest industry in combatting global warming.

 How we work